cycentum/slovie/README.md

 Slovie is an easy-to-use viewer of  Slack exported log files.
 Try it out if you have exported Slack data :)

-The program is available at http://slovie.cycentum.com/.
+The software is available at http://slovie.cycentum.com/.

 ### Major functions
  - Imports an exported zip file and show its contents in an instant.